Medical Insurance

 Police Certificate for India while in USA

-If you are currently not staying in India, but in United States, you do not need to get the police certificate from local police station nor regional passport office in India.
+If you are currently not staying in India, but in the United States, you do not need to get the police certificate from a local police station nor regional passport office in India.
 In that case, you can get a police clearance from your local Indian consulate (Indian consulates worldwide).
 They do it on the basis of a passport check.

 This is a document issued by the embassy/consulate certifying that you have never been involved with the Indian police.
 The normal procedure for issuing a PCC is that the embassy/consulate checks with the police authorities in the area(s) in India where you had been residing, and issues the PCC after obtaining their clearance.
 As this procedure generally takes some time, an alternative is for you to directly approach the relevant police authorities in India (or request your friends/relatives to do so on your behalf) and obtain a certificate from them that you have not been involved in any police case during the period of your stay in India (please ensure that the relevant dates (stayed in India from so-and-so date to so-and-so date) are included in the certificate).

-PCC includes a stamp in the passport and PCC document saying that 'that they do not have any adverse findings against you that might affect your US visa'.
+PCC includes a stamp in the passport and PCC document saying that ‘that they do not have any adverse findings against you that might affect your U.S. visa’.

 Canada

-They are also called RCMP certificate as police certificates from Canada are obtained from RCMP (Royal Canadian Mounted Police).
+They are also called RCMP certificates as police certificates from Canada are obtained from RCMP (Royal Canadian Mounted Police).
 Police certificates are required for consular processing for those currently living in Canada for 6 months or longer or for those not currently living in Canada, but who did live in Canada for more than 1 year.

 If you look up the blue pages (government offices) of your phone book, you will see RCMP phone # under "Canada" section.
 In Toronto the number is 416-363-9072

 Other than a valid reason they do not generally do it, just like that.
-So you have to tell them you need to do it for "US Immigration".
+So you have to tell them you need to do it for “U.S. Immigration”.

-The police station issuing the clearance will red stamp an approval and on the bottom of the form you will see a note; "details cannot be confirmed as relating to the subject of inquiry without fingerprint comparison".
+The police station issuing the clearance will red stamp approval and on the bottom of the form you will see a note; “details cannot be confirmed as relating to the subject of inquiry without fingerprint comparison”.
 Do not be alarmed by this because fingerprints are NOT required.
-If, during your consulate interview the consular officer finds your police clearance has a "hit" or name check problem you may be instructed to be fingerprinted.
-In this case the US consular post will furnish Form FD-258 to be used for fingerprinting.
+If, during your consulate interview the consular officer finds your police clearance has a “hit” or name check problem you may be instructed to be fingerprinted.
+In this case, the U.S. consular post will furnish Form FD-258 to be used for fingerprinting.
 This is the only form they will authorize for fingerprinting.
 Not any RCMP fingerprint form.
 Anyone who has initiated on their own to secure RCMP fingerprints is wasting their time.
-The consular officer has to witness the issuance of finger printing for authenticity.
+The consular officer has to witness the issuance of fingerprinting for authenticity.
 The RCMP fingerprint form is used for Canadian immigration or criminal processing.

 Other Countries